hzhang-7/AC215_InstaCap/README.md

 To push the records onto data versioning github repo, please **exit from the container** before you move to the following steps.

-The typical commands for data versioning are the following.
+The typical `git` commands for data versioning are the following.
 Please change the dataset version numbers accordingly.
 ```
 git status
 git add .